Flyjet

 Flyjet was a charter airline based at London Luton Airport, United Kingdom.
-It was a subsidiary of Silverjet, which is licensed for worldwide charter operations.
-It operated from Manchester Airport and Newcastle Airport to Mediterranean holiday destinations, as well as to the Canary Islands,.
+It operated from Manchester Airport and Newcastle Airport to Mediterranean basin holiday destinations, as well as to the Canary Islands,.
 The company held a United Kingdom Civil Aviation Authority Type A Operating Licence, and was permitted to carry passengers, cargo and mail on aircraft with 20 or more seats.
 Flyjet ceased operations from 31 October 2007.